mozilla/glean/docs/user/reference/general/initializing.md

 The Glean Kotlin SDK supports use across multiple processes.
 This is enabled by setting a `dataPath` value in the `Glean.Configuration` object passed to `Glean.initialize`.
 You **do not** need to set a `dataPath` for your main process.
 This configuration should only be used by a non-main process.

 Requirements for a non-main process
-- `Glean.initialize` must be called with a `dataPath` set in the `Glean.Configuration`
+- `Glean.initialize` must be called with the `dataPath` value set in the `Glean.Configuration`.
 - The default `dataPath` for Glean is `glean_data`.
 If you try and use `glean_data`, `Glean.initialize` will fail and throw an error.

 **Note**: When initializing from a non-main process with a specified `dataPath`, the lifecycle observers will not be set up.
-This means you will not receive otherwise scheduled baseline or metrics pings.
+This means you will not receive otherwise scheduled [baseline](../../user/pings/baseline.md) or [metrics](../../user/pings/metrics.md) pings.

 ### Consuming Glean through Android Components